-SPECTION CRITERIA: 1.
-2. 3.
-4. Provide appropriate traffic control where necessary and all other required safety equipment.
-Insure personnel are properly trained on the use of equipment and safety procedures.
+- 1. Provide appropriate traffic control where necessary and all other required safety equipment.
+Insure personnel are properly trained on the use of equipment and safety procedures. - 2.
 OGS structures are confined spaces containing potentially hazardous atmospheres.
-All personnel will be trained and properly equipped to work in hazardous confined spaces.
-The depth of sediment accumulation is noted in the field notes.
-The structural components of the OGSs are checked to ensure proper flow conveyance.
-A. Evidence of infiltration including drips or water flowing into structure at joints and/or grouting, and evidence of discoloration above the sump indicating former water intrusion.
-B. Cracks and deterioration of the structure or grouting including rotting of concrete structure, exposure of rebar or structural Provide appropriate traffic control where necessary and all other required safety equipment.
-Insure personnel are properly trained on the use of equipment and safety procedures.
-OGS structures are confined spaces containing potentially hazardous atmospheres.
-All personnel will be trained and properly equipped to work in hazardous confined.
-All Sediment and debris in the OGS are removed via vactor truck.
-If repairs and/or maintenance are required, record the condition and transfer to the Street Maintenance asset management system for prioritization and scheduling.
-Record and/or photograph infiltration condition for Street Maintenance asset management system Record and/or photograph cracks and deterioration for Street Maintenance asset management system. and the second second C. Record and/or photograph structural integrity for Street Maintenance asset management system.
-D. Record and/or photograph corrosion or abrasion for Street Maintenance asset management system.
-E. Record and/or photograph accessibility issues for the Street 5.
-If the OGS cannot be inspected or maintained the record will indicate one or more of the following; A. Could not locate.
-B. Defective or non-compliant construction.
-C. Obstructed access to structure.
-D. Grate or cover could not be removed.
-E. Unsafe conditions.
-F. Structure has been declared a hazard to life and limb and may not be disturbed or entered for any reason.
-G. Unit not properly raised to grade preventing maintenance access.
-H. Maintenance access points not properly aligned on the OGS.
-F. Record and/or photograph any other condition that may impede or impair the function of the OGS for Street Maintenance asset management system IN SPECTION SCHEDULE: MAINTENANCE SCHEDULE: Ea ach OGS is inspected annually.
-Sediment and debris are removed on an annual basis.
-Other maintenance needs are performed as identified during inspection.
+All personnel will be trained and properly equipped to work in hazardous confined spaces. - 3.
+The depth of sediment accumulation is noted in the field notes. - 4.
+The structural components of the OGSs are checked to ensure proper flow conveyance. - A. Evidence of infiltration including drips or water flowing into structure at joints and/or grouting, and evidence of discoloration above the sump indicating former water intrusion. - B. Cracks and deterioration of the structure or grouting including rotting of concrete structure, exposure of rebar or structural matting, discontinuous sections in the grout. - C. Structural integrity including barrel sections is in good alignment, grade rings show no evidence of cracking, lifting, or movement. - D. Signs of abrasion and/or corrosion are inspected - E. Accessibility issues - 5.
+If the OGS cannot be inspected or maintained the record will indicate one or more of the following; - A. Could not locate. - B. Defective or non-compliant construction. - C. Obstructed access to structure. - D. Grate or cover could not be removed. - E. Unsafe conditions. - F. Structure has been declared a hazard to life and limb and may not be disturbed or entered for any reason. - G. Unit not properly raised to grade preventing maintenance access. - H. Maintenance access points not properly aligned on the OGS.